Blidinje plateau: Blidinje lake

 The most important hydrogeological phenomena in the park is alpine lake, Blidinje Lake, largest of its kind in Bosnia and Herzegovina.

 Blidinje lake is the direct result of a glacial retreat, but according to the Poklečani Parishes office documents, lake is, also, a product of anthropogenic intervention and activities of human inhabitants.
 According to these documents, the lake is artificial and it was created at the end of the 19th century.
 In order to keep the water that is lost through the subterranean passage, local residents and cattle breeders sealed sinkholes with branches and clay, so that water could not find its way underground.
 Therefore, the lake was formed.
-Its surface area varies between 2,5 and 6 km2, while its average depth is 1,9 m, with altitude of 1.184 m a.s.l.
+Its surface area varies between 2,5 and 6 km2, while its average depth is 1.9 m, with altitude of 1,184 m above sea level.

+Other lakes and lokvas

+Beside Blidinje, plateau hosts few other, smaller lakes and lokvas, such as Crepulja and Crvenjak.

+The Crvenjak Lake is a small glacial lake located in the Čvrsnica massive.
+The lake is oval-shaped, approximately 70 meters long and 50 meters wide.
+It has a depth of approximately 9 meters.

 Flora and fauna

-Accompanying some of the rocky and seemingly lifeless slopes are thick forests of pine, including the endemic white-bark pine at Masna Luka called Pinus leucodermis (Bosnian pine).
+Accompanying some of the rocky and seemingly lifeless slopes are thick forests of pine, including the endemic white-bark pine at Masna Luka called Pinus heldreichii (Bosnian pine).
 Three types of wild thyme and dozens of wild flowers cover the valley and mountain sides in the spring and summer.

-History, archaeology and culture
+History, heritage and culture

 All around the valley is dotted with the Bosnia and Herzegovina trademark stećci from medieval ages.
 It is not clear how long human settlements have existed here but research began when Blidinje recently received Nature park status.
 Traces of Illyrian graves and Roman roads indicate that Blidinje has been settled for at least 2,500 years.
 The large necropolis at Dugo Polje indicates that the waves of Slavs that came in the 7th century also made this area their home.

+Stećaks necropolis

+Ponor, Donje Bare, Jezero, Risovac, and Dugo Polje are five stećak medieval necropolises, named by their location.
+They are scattered throughout the Blidinje karst plateau, and the one at Dugo Polje polje is the largest.

+Necropolises are all protected by KONS, and one on Dugo Polje is given particular attention by being included into World Heritage by UNESCO.